StevenBlack/vocab/million-dollar-words.md

 ### bibulous
 Given to drinking alcohol, but not necessarily an alcoholic; for example, the person at the table who orders wine or beer when everyone else has ordered a soda.
-It's pronounced BIB-YOU-LUSS.

 ### bifurcate